These instructions apply to the Infiniti QX30 (H15) 2016-2019.

-After an oil-and-filter change on your Infiniti QX30 (H15, 2016–2019) — the raised crossover version of the Q30 — the service indicator needs resetting.
-The QX30 shares its Mercedes-derived service menu, so you reset it from the steering-wheel buttons — no tool needed.
+After an oil-and-filter change on your Infiniti QX30 (H15, 2016–2019) — the raised crossover version of the Q30 — the service indicator needs resetting so it counts down correctly to the next service.
+The reminder is a scheduled-maintenance timer, not a fault: it appears when the built-in interval is reached and stays on until you clear it.
+The QX30 shares its Mercedes-derived instrument cluster and service menu with the Q30, so you reset it from the steering-wheel and cluster buttons in the dashboard menu — no diagnostic tool and no dealer visit needed.

 - Do the oil and filter change first — resetting only clears the reminder.